Penny from Heaven: Plot

 One of her uncles tells Penny and Frankie that their grandfather Falucci hid money in their backyard but died before he could tell anyone his secret.
 They decide to find the money, and search all over the backyard.
 After they are unsuccessful, they want to look for the money in the basement.
 They wait for all the adults to leave and pretend to do laundry.
 Frankie finds money and is so excited.
 Penny is distracted and her right arm is pulled through the wringer all the way up to her armpit and is stuck, while the wringer is still going down.
 She wakes up in the hospital, where in a dream she hears her mother accusing her uncle Dominic for her father's death.
 After several weeks in the hospital, Penny still is not able to move her right arm's fingers.
 A doctor says that Penny's chances of remaining disabled are high.

 Penny wakes up at night and heard two nurses talking about her mother.
 They say her father was an Italian spy and was killed by the American government.
 When she asks her mother about this, she starts crying.
 Her aunt decides to tell her the truth.
 When Penny was a baby, her uncle Dominic bought her father a new radio.
 He didn't know Italians were not allowed to have this kind of radio.
 After Pearl Harbor, the country went crazy and all non-citizens were considered spies.
 Unfortunately, her father was born in Italy and was a not U.S. citizen.
 He got sick in the jail and died.
 In the last letter he wrote, "Baby is just like a lost penny, I'll never hold again".
 This is the real reason why everyone calls her "Penny".
 She realizes why her mom said Dominic killed her husband; he had bought the radio.
 She wants to see him and say that it is not his fault, but he never visits her in the hospital.
 All she has left is her lucky bean from him.

 The girl who lives with Penny in the same room asks to see her lucky bean.
 Penny wants to reach it, but loses her balance and the bean slides off the table.
 She doesn't want to drop it, and catches it with her fingers.
 She moves her fingers and believes it was a mystery of her lucky bean.

+Penny returns home as her arm continues to heal.
+Her mother married Mr. Mulligan.
+Uncle Dominic returns and Penny forgives him for buying the radio.
+Penny's two families meet together for a dinner.